 Learn more about the selection committee.

-Anyone in any field pursuing creative and meaningful projects that examine, interpret, develop, or apply technology to shape a better future for humanity may apply.
+Anyone in any field pursuing creative and meaningful projects that examine, interpret, develop, or apply technology to shape a better future for humanity may apply or be nominated to apply.
 Examples include leaders in nonprofits, government, and private firms; technologists working for social change; researchers and scholars; filmmakers, artists, and other creatives; and community leaders and educators of all kinds.

 Changemakers will be selected for their past contributions, the potential impact of their proposed project, and their future potential to examine, interpret, develop, or apply technology to transform our world for the better.
 Projects chosen will be wide-ranging in their audience, medium, and target impact.
 For example: a pathbreaking publication on AI and ethics; a suite of online digital education resources for girls in developing countries to advance STEAM knowledge and skills; or a documentary film on innovation in technology and sustainability.

-To learn more and apply, see the prize guidelines.
+To learn more and apply or nominate a potential applicant, see the prize guidelines.

 In 1982, when the first incarnation of CHM was established in Boston as a public non-profit called The Computer Museum, Pat McGovern was an original member of the 18-person board, alongside museum cofounders Gordon and Gwen Bell and other IT pioneers, such as Bob Noyce, inventor of the integrated circuit and Intel cofounder.
 Pat was a generous supporter and active and enthusiastic participant in the Museum’s programs.